giorginolab/infix2pharmml/index.md

 Privacy policy
 --------------

-You acknowledge that the data submitted to the server are logged.
-Do not submit confidential information.
+Server use and the data submitted are logged.
+Do not submit any confidential information.
 To use the server privately, download the code and use it locally.